 for the Northern Winter season, the period commencing on the last Sunday in October and ending on the last Saturday in March.

-You must permit us (or our agents or accountants), on reasonable notice and at reasonable times, to audit, at our expense, your records and systems which relate to the information you must give us under this clause 3.11
+You must permit us (or our agents or accountants), on reasonable notice and at reasonable times, to audit, at our expense, your records and systems which relate to the information you must give us under this clause 11.

 If:

-the certified statements provided under clause 3.7;5.7 or
+the certified statements provided under clause 5.7; or

-an audit by us under clause 3.8,5.8
+an audit by us under clause 5.8,

-discloses any error in the information you have given us under clauses 3.2 and 3.3,5.25.3 or:
+discloses any error in the information you have given us under clauses 5.2 and 5.3 or:

-you and we agree that the information you have given us under clauses 3.25.2 and 3.35.3 was in error after we verify under clause 3.6,1.1
+you and we agree that the information you have given us under clauses 5.2 and 5.3 was in error after we verify under clause 1.1,

 then:

-if you have overpaid or underpaid, we will immediately issue an adjustment invoice to you for the charges which you have overpaid or should have paid to us if the information you gave to us under clauses 3.2 and 3.35.25.3 was not in error.
-We will issue our invoice, and if there is a charge owing you must pay it, in accordance with clause 7.10
+if you have overpaid or underpaid, we will promptly issue an adjustment invoice to you for the charges which you have overpaid or should have paid to us if the information you gave to us under clauses 5.2 and 5.3 was not in error.
+We will issue our invoice, and if there is a charge owing you must pay it, in accordance with clause 10.

-If the extent of the error in our favour is more than five per cent (5%) of the information actually given to us, then you must reimburse us for the cost of our audit under clause 3.8.5.8
+If the extent of the error in our favour is more than five per cent (5%) of the information actually given to us, then you must reimburse us for the cost of our audit under clause 5.8